AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_03.md

     } -Credential (Get-Credential)
 }

-# $computers: Declares a list of remote machines where the script will be applied.
+# computers: Declares a list of remote machines where the script will be applied.
 # Invoke-Command: Runs the command remotely on each machine in the list.
 # Add-ADGroupMember: Adds the "IT-Support-RDP" group to the local "Remote Desktop Users" group on each machine.
 # Credential (Get-Credential): Prompts for credentials required to connect to each remote machine.